charleneleong-ai/crane_plus_v2_motion_planning/README.md

 ## Quick Start

-Please see [instructions below](#ros-installation-and-configuration) for first time ROS installation and configuration.
+Please run the [`ros-kinetic.sh`](./ros-kinetic.sh) script for first time ROS installation and configuration.

 1. Download the project files, install all dependent packages and compile the project.
 If you are working with a conda env, remember to `source activate ros_env` before installing pip requirements and before using `roslaunch`.